The rise of AI-enabled CRM & CX

 AI-influenced CRM activities will boost global business revenue to $1.1 trillion by 2021

-Salesforce and IDC have released new research into the impact of AI and related technology on CRM activities, which includes business functions like marketing, customer support and logistics.
+In 2017 Salesforce and IDC released research into the economic impact of AI and related technology on CRM activities, which includes business functions like marketing, customer support and logistics.
 What they found is unsurprising given the trend we’ve been seeing in the market: AI is growing in popularity in customer-facing applications.
 Businesses are looking for ways to connect more personally with customers, as well as to introduce efficiencies into their operations.
-AI and its kin (what IDC calls ‘a constellation of cognitive system technologies’ that includes machine learning, NLP, voice recognition and virtual assistants) are enabling this in a growing number of companies, and IDC forecasts spending on cognitive technology will grow from $13.7b this year to $46b by 2020.
+AI and its kin (what IDC calls ‘a constellation of cognitive system technologies’ that includes machine learning, NLP, voice recognition and virtual assistants) are enabling this in a growing number of companies, and IDC forecasts spending on cognitive will rise to $46b by 2020.

 We’ve already seen the dramatic impact machine learning has on delivering better customer experiences, so it’s no surprise to hear that the companies IDC surveyed generally agreed that the rise of AI is a positive if ultimately disruptive development, with most highly rating the statements “Implementing AI could change our organization's culture, workforce, and operations entirely” and “AI is a positive technological advancement”.

 Those already using AI to enable their CRMs are also increasingly likely to use cloud-based systems, and IDC predicts the growing importance of vendors in the proliferation of AI, as they integrate AI (and machine learning, and NLP, etc etc) into their offerings and expose the tech to a wider range of customers.
 Which makes sense: for most companies choosing software and systems with these capabilities baked will be a far simpler – and less costly - proposition than adding the functionality after the fact.